chenr-maxim/scope-labs-assessment/README.md

 note: Since I didn't want to spend too much time on this project here are some things I would have done if I had more time:

 - better utilize Next.js App Router for better routing and performance
+- clean up the scss and maybe add better theming
-- quality of life issues I can solve such as already showing the latest comment on each video
+- quality of life issues I can solve such as already scrolled to the latest comment on each video
 - allow the user to manipulate playback speed on the video
 - cleaner and more accessible design for responsiveness and for mobile users
+- add unit tests

 ## Application Features